 If you start Nexus Repository 2.15.0 and cannot connect to its plain HTTP port, then verify your wrapper.conf file is referencing the new

 The instructions for adjusting the referenced Jetty Configuration files remain the same, as long as you update and test your own custom configuration to be compatible with Jetty 9.

 Reverse Proxy X-Forwarded Headers

 The handling of inbound (X-)Forwarded HTTP header algorithms have changed in Eclipse Jetty 9.
-Customers using these headers with a reverse proxy in front of Repository 2 have a very small risk of some differences in behaviour on upgrade especially if you have configured headers contrary to our general recommendations.
+Customers using these headers with a reverse proxy in front of Nexus Repository 2 have a very small risk of some differences in behavior on upgrade especially if you have configured headers contrary to our general recommendations.

 HTTPS Connector Keystore Settings

 jetty-https.xml is still present for enabling the inbound HTTPS connector.
 The same properties ( ie. application-port-ssl ) and enablement method can be used.